-Louis de Corail took over as Consul General of France in Atlanta on August 15, 2016.
+Louis de Corail has served as Consul General of France in Atlanta since August 15, 2016.

 From 2012-2016, he was seconded to the City Hall of Bordeaux/Bordeaux Metropole as Director of International Relations.

-Louis de Corail holds an MA in Literature (Paris-IV), and was a PhD student/Graduate Assistant in the Department of French at New York University in the 1980s.
+Louis de Corail holds a master’s in literature (Paris-IV), and was a PhD student/graduate assistant in the Department of French at New York University in the 1980s.

 Born in 1960 in the Gers region of France, he is married with three children.